This is a continuous recruitment that may close at any time. Prompt application is encouraged.

 - Learn, understand, and apply relevant policies and procedures.

-Work is primarily performed in an office environment requiring prolonged sitting or standing; walking, kneeling, crouching, squatting, stooping and bending; input data into a computer terminal; exposure to computer glare, vibrations and pitch; ability to lift, carry and move objects totaling approximately 25 pounds in weight; and have mobility, vision, hearing and dexterity levels appropriate to the duties to be performed.
+Work is primarily performed outside requiring prolonged standing, walking, kneeling, crouching, squatting, stooping, and bending; prolonged periods in the water; work on slippery and uneven surfaces; ability to lift, carry, and move objects totaling up to 100 pounds in weight; may be exposed to chlorine, acids, and other chemicals, as well as, blood and body fluids; including prolonged and extreme exposure to the sun; and have mobility, vision, hearing, and dexterity levels appropriate to the duties to be performed.

 The above statements are intended to describe the general nature and level of work performed by persons assigned to this job.
 They are not intended to be a comprehensive list of all duties, responsibilities, and skills required.